The evangelical Christian faith on display at Kirk's memorial shaped his politics

 "The body politic of America was so Christian and was so Protestant that our form and structure of government was built for the people that believed in Christ our Lord," Kirk said in 2024.
 "One of the reasons we're living through a constitutional crisis is that we no longer have a Christian nation, but we have a Christian form of government, and they're incompatible.
 So you cannot have liberty if you do not have a Christian population."

-Soon after Kirk's death on September 10, evangelical leaders were already labelling him a martyr.
-Cissie Graham Lynch, the granddaughter of the late evangelical leader, the Rev. Billy Graham, compared Kirk to "a modern-day Stephen", referring to the man recognized as Christianity's first martyr.
+Soon after Kirk's death on Sept.
+10, evangelical leaders were already labelling him a martyr.
+Cissie Graham Lynch, the granddaughter of the late evangelical leader, the Rev. Billy Graham, compared Kirk to "a modern-day Stephen," referring to the man recognized as Christianity's first martyr.

 Other observers are concerned by this kind of framing.
 Matthew Boedy, an English professor at the University of North Georgia who studies Christian nationalism, warns that talk of martyrdom can lead to dangerous and sometimes violent escalation.